RubelShahriar/admin-dashboard/README.md

 ## Admin-dashboard

 ```
-• This is a admin dashboard
+• This is an admin dashboard
 • Using 'Javascript', 'HTML', and 'CSS'
 • Light and Dark mode
 • Awesome date picker